cloud-ca/cca-cmc-kb/en/vpn/cca-client-config-windows.md

 #### Modify the Windows Registry to force strong cipher

-**Important:** The change below will be required for the upcoming Apache CloudStack 4.18 update, currently scheduled for November 5, 2025.
+**Important:** The change below will be required for the upcoming Cloud Infrastructure update, currently scheduled for November 5, 2025.
 Please do not apply this change before that date.

 Users on macOS or Linux will not encounter this issue.
 Those using Windows 10 or Windows 11 must apply this change starting from November 5, 2025 and onward.
 By default, Windows 10 and Windows 11 offer a weak cipher when setting up an IKEv2 VPN, which results in a policy mismatch error.
 To force Windows 10 and Windows 11 to use a stronger cipher the registry requires `DWORD (32bit)NegotiateDH2048_AES256` with value `1` to be added at `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\RasMan\Parameters`.